sleetplayground/.github/profile/README.md

 # SLEET
-building the one stop shop for unique names, and professional design services on near
+specializing in unique names and meme tokens and professional design services on near

 SLEET is a playground project by Nathan Renfroe and The SunShining. if this is what my play looks like imagine what I could do for you.